 My beautiful daughter Tamara moved back home a few weeks ago and I am overjoyed at having her home so we can watch girly movies, go shopping, get our nails done together and I can cook her wonderful home made meals.
 She tells me I am turning into her nonna by always having a meal ready for her when she gets home.
 She has been eating gluten-free for about a year (which has really helped her feel better) but it does present a bit of a challenge for my usual repertoire of home made pasta, cakes and her favorite gnocchi.
 Last week I was determined to make gluten-free gnocchi for her as it had been so long since she had been able to eat them (photo below is Tamara with her nonna Livia).

 It was so much easier than I thought it would be!
 Armed with Blue Moon potatoes from the local Farmer’s Market, which have a bluish skin and are floury which makes them ideal for gnocchi, I trawled the Internet for information on what to use in place of regular plain flour.
-The were recipes with sweet rice flour, cornflour, gluten free bread flour, tapioca starch and a whole lot more.
-I liked the sound of a recipe using potato flour in place of regular flour.
-I felt I couldn’t go wrong mixing potato with potato.
+There were recipes with sweet rice flour, cornflour, gluten free bread flour, tapioca starch and a whole lot more.
+I used to use only potato starch (with eggs) with some success, but in the end chose a very good gluten free flour mix made by Ardor Gluten Free here in Melbourne.
+Owner Vince Lotito has experimented with different combinations and made a flour that is just made for gnocchi.

 The result was quite spectacular.
 I was worried that they would fall apart when boiled due to the lack of gluten, but it didn’t happen.
 They stayed together beautifully.
-They were a bit difficult to roll so it took a bit more time than it would normally take to prepare them.
-And you can’t roll them on the back of a fork to give them a little curl to hold the sauce in.
+I don’t roll them on the back of a fork to give them a little curl to hold the sauce in like I do with potato gnocchi made with regular flour.
 However they were tender and like pillows of potatoes.
-Using regular plain flour to make gnocchi you run the risk of incorporating too much flour and them becoming chewy.
-This doesn’t happen when you mix potatoes with potato flour.
-We ate them covered in a rich tomato basil sauce.
+The eggs play an important role in holding the gnocchi together (as there is no gluten); so I weigh the eggs (minus the shells) to make sure I get the amount right.
 They were delicious and I am now a convert to the gluten free way for gnocchi…and Tamara is pretty happy too!
+They also freeze well, dusted in white rice flour.
+I have also used Casalare Not-so-plain gluten free flour, also made in Australia.
+If you are not in Australia, I suggest you explore your local delicatessen or health food store.
+If possible, get a brand that specifies “suitable for making gnocchi”.

-Gluten free potato gnocchi with a simple tomato basil sauce
+Gluten free potato gnocchi with a simple tomato sauce

 1/2 teaspoon salt